Main Content Region

 Meals – Maximum per Person Rates

-See Appendix “A”
+See Hospitality Policy - Appendix “A”

-Spouses, Domestic Partners and Significant Others
+Spouses, Domestic Partners, and Significant Others

-Hospitality provided to the spouse, domestic partner or significant other of an employee maybe permitted when it serves a University business purpose such as ceremonial functions, fundraising events, alumni gatherings, athletic games, and community events.
+Hospitality provided to the spouse, domestic partner or significant other of an employee may be permitted when it serves a university business purpose such as ceremonial functions, fundraising events, alumni gatherings, athletic games, and community events.
 An agenda, invitation or similar documentation must be included with the payment record.

 Students and Prospective Students

-Hospitality provided to students or prospective students may be permitted when it serves a University business purpose.
+Hospitality provided to students or prospective students may be permitted when it serves a university business purpose.
 To justify the expenditures, one must determine that the expenditure is consistent with the mission of the University.
 Permissible activities may include:

 • Recruitment Efforts